Matthew-Berthoud/flappy-bird-ai-workshop/workshop-3/README.md

     run(config_path)
 ```

-Now, in the `run` function, this first line initializes the neat configuration with all the settings we set up in that config file.
+Now, in the `run` function, this first line initializes the NEAT configuration with all the settings we set up in that config file.
 Notice how the headings in the config file match these parameters we're passing.
 The second line sets up a neat `Population` with those settings.

 ```py
 def run(config_path):